Back to the page

 Certificate in Botany

-Apply for our new flagship four-week training programme on the foundations of comparative morphology and plant systematics
+Applications are open to join our four-week residential programme exploring comparative morphology and plant systematics

-Follow in the footsteps of John Stevens Henslow, the pioneering botanist who mentored Charles Darwin.
-Established under Henslow’s leadership as a hands-on teaching resource for students of botany, Cambridge University Botanic Garden has a long tradition of botanical education.
-2026 sees the launch of a new botany teaching programme, which draws on the current living collection and the historic teaching materials used to teach Darwin himself.
+Follow in the footsteps of Charles Darwin, a Cambridge graduate who was taught by John Stevens Henslow, the founder of Cambridge University Botanic Garden.
+Henslow founded the garden as a research and teaching resource for the University of Cambridge.
+And now, 200 years later, we are launching a new course in botany, which draws on our current living collection, our tradition of teaching excellence and the historic materials that were used to teach Darwin himself.
 Running 6 July – 1 August 2026, the Certificate in Botany will provide a rigorous grounding in comparative morphology and plant systematics, training the next generation of botanists in one of the world’s largest university-owned botanic gardens.

 Find out more about the programme in the sections below.